3 common questions about financial aid and drug convictions

 You can regain eligibility for financial aid after a drug conviction.
 To regain eligibility early, you will need to pass two unannounced drug tests or complete an approved drug rehabilitation program.
 Another option to regain eligibility is to wait until you regain eligibility based on the age of your conviction.

 Of course, the best thing to do to avoid losing eligibility is to avoid a conviction that will trigger that consequence.
 It is important to understand that an arrest is not the same as a conviction.
-If you have been arrested, or believe that you are going to be arrested, in connection with a suspected crime involving drugs, you should reach out to an attorney immediately.
+If you have been arrested, or believe that you are going to be arrested, in connection with a suspected crime involving drugs, you should reach out to a Boulder criminal defense attorney immediately.